faramarz3133/freelancer-management/README.md

-This project is implemented using nodejs and the Express framework, using Potsgress as the database.
+This project is implemented using Node.js and the Express framework, with PostgreSQL as the database.